northbridge-sys/en-lsl-framework/README.md

 For the latest **development** release:
 - Create a directory called `northbridge-sys` in your LSL preprocessor include directory, if you haven't already.
-- Inside the `northbridge-sys` directory, clone the repository into your preprocessor include directory using the command `git clone https://git.catlab.systems/northbridge-sys/en-lsl-framework.git`.
-This will create the `en-lsl-framework` directory and clone the latest commit into it.
+- Inside the `northbridge-sys` directory, clone the repository into your preprocessor include directory using the command `git clone https://github.com/northbridge-sys/en-framework.git`.
+This will create the `en-framework` directory and clone the latest commit into it.

 Or, for the current **stable** release, or if you don't want to use git:
 - Create a directory called `northbridge-sys` in your LSL preprocessor include directory, if you haven't already.
-- Create a directory called `en-lsl-framework` in the `northbridge-sys` directory.
+- Create a directory called `en-framework` in the `northbridge-sys` directory.
-- [Download](https://git.catlab.systems/northbridge-sys/en-lsl-framework/archive/main.zip) and unpack the repository into the `en-lsl-framework` directory, so that `libraries.lsl` is located in `[preprocessor directory]/northbridge-sys/en-lsl-framework/libraries.lsl` (or with backslashes - \ - for Windows users). **Make sure you don't name the folder "en-lsl-framework-main", or the framework won't load correctly!**
+- [Download](https://github.com/northbridge-sys/en-framework/archive/main.zip) and unpack the repository into the `en-framework` directory, so that `libraries.lsl` is located in `[preprocessor directory]/northbridge-sys/en-framework/libraries.lsl` (or with backslashes - \ - for Windows users). **Make sure you don't name the folder "en-framework-main", or the framework won't load correctly!**

 Note that you'll need to repeat this process for each update; there is no auto-updater.

 ## Usage

-**The complete reference guide for En is located on the [NBS Documentation portal](https://docs.northbridgesys.com/en-lsl-framework).**
+**The complete reference guide for En is located on the [NBS Documentation portal](https://docs.northbridgesys.com/en-framework).**

 The following information is only an overview meant to describe how the En framework works at a basic level.
 We strongly recommend using the reference guide when writing En scripts!